EN | UA | RU |

 The purpose of the chat is to share experiences on tax deductions, tips, and any useful relevant information.

 It is important to always maintain a sufficient balance in the account.
-If there are insufficient funds at the time of the withdrawal attempt, you may lose the discount on social security contributions for the current month.
-In addition, there is a risk of a fine for non-payment.
+If there are insufficient funds at the time of withdrawal, you may lose the social contribution discount for the current month.
+Additionally, there is a risk of a fine for non-payment.

-In the first month, many face issues with the withdrawal of funds.
-Therefore, it is better to check everything in advance to avoid problems.
+In the first month, many people encounter issues with the deduction of funds.
+Therefore, it is better to check everything in advance to avoid any problems.

 When you register as an autónomo, there is a chance that you will become a tax resident for the current year starting January 1st (even if you registered as an autónomo in the middle of the year).
 It is difficult to say in advance whether the tax authorities will consider you a tax resident or not, as it depends on many factors and is generally a rather complex topic (you can read more here).
 A tax resident must pay taxes on income for the entire year (even on income received in other countries).